-A: ACA §§ 14-271-101 through 115 requires that municipalities participate in the One Call Center.
-The failure to comply with these provisions could result in civil penalties (ACA § 14-271-104).
+A: A.C.A. §§ 14-271-101 through 115 requires that municipalities participate in the One Call Center.
+The failure to comply with these provisions could result in civil penalties up to \$2500.00.
+(A.C.A. § 14-271-104).
 However, that same statute recognizes municipalities' tort immunity and indicates that the statute does not modify or repeal that immunity.
 One Call helps to ensure that your city work will be done safely.
-It also helps prevents unnecessary damages by others who may be forced to dig in and around your easements or close to utility easements.
+It also helps prevent unnecessary damages by others who may be forced to dig in and around your easements or close to utility easements.

 The law formerly allowed a municipality to pass an ordinance to "opt out" of certain provisions of the One Call requirements.
-However, that law, ACA § 14-271-105, was repealed by Act 41 of 2007.
+However, that law, A.C.A. § 14-271-105, was repealed by Act 41 of 2007.

-- Q: May a city charge different water or sewer rates to customers in order to compensate for additional costs, such as the installation of new lines? - A: Cities may not unreasonably discriminate among residents in charging utility rates (City of Malvern v.
+Q: May a city charge different water or sewer rates to customers in order to compensate for additional costs, such as the installation of new lines?

+A: Cities may not unreasonably discriminate among residents in charging utility rates (City of Malvern v.
 Young, 205 Ark.
 886, 171 S.W.2d 470, 473 (1943)).
 However, the Arkansas Supreme Court did state in Malvern that a city could pass an ordinance reasonably classifying customers as to distance, location, expense of delivery, etc. The court noted that in Freeman v.
 Jones, 189 Ark.
 815, 75 S.W.2d 226, the city of Searcy was held to have acted reasonably in charging more to patrons who connected to a newly constructed extension of the sewer system.
-Note, however, that rates for water must be set by the city council (ACA § 14-234-214).
+Note, however, that rates for water must be set by the city council (A.C.A. § 14-234-214).

-Q: What is the procedure for raising a city water system's water rates?
+Q: What is the procedure for raising city water rates?

-A: If the city does not have a water commission, then the legislative body of the municipality establishes water rates (ACA § 14-234-214).
+A: If the city does not have a water commission, then the legislative body of the municipality establishes water rates (A.C.A. § 14-234-214).
 Further, the rates charged by the municipality must be sufficient to pay for revenue bonds and promissory notes and for the operation and maintenance of the water works system as well as any other financial obligations of the system.

 If, however, the city has a water commission, then the Attorney General has opined that the water commission would have the authority to set water rates (Ark.
 Atty.
 Gen. Ops.
-No. 97-150 and 2004-164).
+Nos.
+97-150 and 2004-164).
 The Attorney General bases his opinion on two statutes.
-First, ACA § 14-234-307 (a) (1) gives the commission the powers that the city council has.
-Secondly, as noted above, ACA § 14-234-214 gives the city council the authority to set the water rates.
-Reading those two statutes in combination, the attorney general asserts that the commission has the power to set water rates.
+First, A.C.A. § 14-234-307(a)(1) gives the commission the powers that the city council has.
+Secondly, as noted above, A.C.A. § 14-234-214 gives the city council the authority to set the water rates.
+Reading those two statutes in combination, the attorney general concluded that the commission has the power to set water rates.
+State law does not require a hearing to raise water rates, although it may in the case of a sewer rate increase (see next question).

-Q: What procedures must a city use to raise a city sewer system's sewer rates?
+Q: What procedures must a city use to raise sewer rates?